TerrenceGilchrist/GKV_Intervention/README.md

 this neighborhood experienced the most statistically significant decrease in crime.
 Over eight months the change was 87 percent, or 15 incidents per month in August 2009 to 2 per month in March 2010.
 The attractor state of social determinants shifted as a result of interventions in interpersonal networks.

+For a depiction of the outcomes, along with this same background desription, see the enclosed one-page synopsis entitled "The Georgia King Village Intervention 2009-2010."